 A list is currently being compiled of all leaders and organizations involved in the ecumenical movement, their beliefs, their associations and who they support.
-For more information check out Evangelical Leaders and Organizations Promoting Ecumenicalism.
-This list is still in a rough draft stage but so many people are requesting info on these organizations that I felt I should get it online, so please excuse it's unorganized and incomplete state.
+For more information check out Evangelical Leaders and Organizations Promoting Ecumenicalism on this site.

 Following are several articles showing the interconnectedness of the groups listed above.
 If you will read the list of membership of each group and understand what the leaders of some of these groups believe then you will begin to see a picture evolve as to the general consensus of all of these groups just by their members or those who approve or support them, i.e., those who are forsaking Doctrine for the sake of Unity.

 The World Evangelical Fellowship (WEF) was formed in 1997.
 It's international director is Jun Vencer, a Filipino attorney and management consultant (please notice no theological degrees).
 According to the articles that follow you will see that the leadership of WEF is considering joining with the Lausanne Committee to provide fellowship for those opposed to the fundamentalist position of biblical separation from those teaching another Gospel.
 The WEF secretly met with the Lausanne Committee for World Evangelization, and the World Council of Churches in Feb of 1989 in Stuttgart Germany for the purpose of discussing world evangelism.